Azure/azure-iot-sdk-csharp/doc/devguide.md

 Before starting development on the Azure IoT SDK for C# you will need to install a few frameworks and tools.
 Please follow the instructions within [devbox_setup](devbox_setup.md).

-## 2. Coding style
+## 2. Design Guidelines and Coding Style

+### Design
+We are following the [Azure SDK design specification for C#](https://azuresdkspecs.z5.web.core.windows.net/DotNetSpec.html).
+To preserve backward compatibility, existing code will not change to follow these rules.

+### Code style
 Please read and apply our [coding style](coding-style.md) when proposing PRs against the Azure repository.
+When changing existing files, please apply changes to the entire file.
+Otherwise, maintain the same style.

 ## 3. Cloning the repository